Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Introduction

 \section{Introduction}

-The advent of autonomous driving has brought forth novel challenges for 3D perception.
-For the purpose of safe navigation and obstacle evasion, it is imperative for autonomous vehicles to accurately predict the occupancy of their surroundings.
-However, this task is not a facile endeavor, arose from the inherent complexities of the real world, which is often cluttered, ambiguous, and rapidly evolving.
+The advent of autonomous driving has brought forth novel challenges in the realm of 3D perception.
+In the pursuit of safe navigation and obstacle avoidance, autonomous vehicles must possess the capability to accurately predict the occupancy of their immediate surroundings.
+This task, however, is not a facile endeavor, given the inherent complexities of the real world, characterized by clutter, ambiguity, and rapid evolution.

-3D Semantic Scene Completion (SSC) formulates this problem as reconstructing the occupancy and semantics of volumetric grids within a scene, enabling autonomous systems to perceive their surroundings with a holistic and comprehensive understanding.
-Initially introducing the task by SSCNet~\cite{SSCNet}, subsequent approaches~\cite{DDRNet, CCPNet, SATNet, LMSCNet} have utilized 3D geometric data, such as depth and LiDAR point clouds, for scene reconstruction.
-Recently, there has been a shift towards vision-based solutions~\cite{DETR3D, BEVDet, PETR, PETRv2} for autonomous driving perception, where MonoScene~\cite{MonoScene} and OccDepth~\cite{OccDepth} have explored the elevation of 2D image features to 3D volumes with 3D convolutional networks.
-TPVFormer~\cite{TPVFormer} and VoxFormer~\cite{VoxFormer} have adopted Transformer~\cite{Transformer,BEVFormer} architectures to extract voxel features in an adaptive manner, thereby improving scene modeling capabilities.
-Occ3D~\cite{Occ3D} and OccFormer~\cite{OccFormer} have further proposed coarse-to-fine architecture and class-wise mask prediction paradigms.

-However, previous visual approaches have predominantly focused on voxel-wise modeling and voxel-pixel interaction mechanisms at a low level, overlooking the vital role of high-level semantics.
-Consequently, these methods face inherent challenges such as geometric ambiguity and susceptibility to perspective errors.
-Moreover, some of these methods~\cite{VoxFormer, OccFormer} require an additional BEV network~\cite{LMSCNet, OccFormer} to enhance context awareness.
-This raises a fundamental question: \textbf{\textit{How can features be effectively represented within the scene context in a sophisticated and elegant manner?}}

-In contrast, humans innately perceive and comprehend the world through the concept of ``instance'', where segments of pixels or voxels offer rich and meaningful semantic information.
-Drawing inspiration from this, we propose a novel approach, named Symphonies (Scene-from-Insts), that incorporates a set of contextual instance queries to model scenes, exploiting the inherent characteristics of \textbf{\textit{instance semantics}} and \textbf{\textit{scene context}}.

-By utilizing queries as implicit representations for instances, Symphonies establishes and models the interactions among pixels and voxels that are correlated with each specific instance.
-The interactions are implemented by attending to features surrounding correspondent reference points in both the image and the scene volume.
-This bridging of the gap between low-level representations and high-level semantics enhances the transfer of features from the image domain to the scene domain by considering the instance semantics, as illustrated in Fig.~\ref{fig:intro}.
-Moreover, the combination of multiple instance queries provides effective contextual information that facilitates scene reasoning.
-This contributes to alleviating the issue of geometric ambiguity, as voxel-wise modeling alone struggles to consider the broader context, leading to challenges such as occlusion and errors in perspective mapping.
+3D Semantic Scene Completion (SSC) formulates this challenge as the reconstruction of both occupancy and semantics for every volumetric grid within a 3D scene.
+Recent advancements in vision-based solutions, such as MonoScene~\cite{MonoScene} and OccDepth~\cite{OccDepth}, adopt 3D convolutional networks to elevate 2D image features into the 3D domain.
+TPVFormer~\cite{TPVFormer}, OccFormer~\cite{OccFormer}, and CTF-Occ~\cite{Occ3D} explore decomposing 3D volumes into coarse view representations and enhancing voxel interactions using Transformer~\cite{Transformer, DeformableDETR, BEVFormer} architectures.